jfields4733/Jordan/README.md

 a) RTL, Synthesis and Implementation schematic (and others) screen shots of the tiny project
 b) Port interface, FSM and ASM drawings for the tiny project
 c) Discuss testing in terms of 2^n, and how to test the insipred project using the hardware of the Nexys4DDR boards

+Look at the README.md in each lab folder for tiny project instructions.